AgataMaria/CSNotes-missed-semester/CSNotes-L8.md

 Official Notes & Lecture Video: [https://missing.csail.mit.edu/2020/metaprogramming/](https://missing.csail.mit.edu/2020/metaprogramming/)

 ## TL;DR & personal favourites :icecream:
+- You can automate and standardise things that your program needs to run - create a build script that will build your program the way you want it
 - You can use [`make`](#`make`-&-Makefile) for simple-to-mid projects to create [_targets_](#Targets) using the recipe from a Makefile
 - `make` just chills if none of the dependencies changed, as there's no point in making the same file again
+- when specifying a version number in your dependencies go for as low as you can in 'minor' version (second number in the versoin number)
+- GitHub pages is basically letting you CI action that builds your repo as a blog - a good example of CI

 ---